-Risk Level Theme Inspection Reports and Orders Date of Inspection Received powerhouse con process of erecti struction worksite du ted an inspection at the generating station e to a crane misadventure while the contra .
-Items discussed and areas of inspections ensure compliance ctor was in the No Orders July 2, 2019 powerhouse con process of erecti Crane misadven load, a loss of a struction worksite du ng the tower crane 3 ture - "misadventure' ' means a contact with a high voltage elect a collision or upset, or any other circumsta rical source, a shock No Orders July 2, 2019 ted a general inspection at the quality contricted a general inspection at the quality contricted as part of the Low Risk Safety Administration Order #1 - WCA 138(B): The contractor failed to post or kept the posted report of the three most recent joint committee meetings.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #4: N powerhouse con process of erecti not limited to the Inspection #4: WorkSafeBC conducted an inspection at the generating station and spillways powerhouse construction worksite due to a crane misadventure while the contractor was in the process of erecting the tower crane 3.
+Items discussed and areas of inspections included, but were not limited to the following: system to answer compliance.
+No Orders July 2, 2019 Inspection #5: A powerhouse com process of erecti Crane misadven load, a loss of a the safe operation Inspection #5: WorkSafeBC conducted an inspection at the generating station and spillways powerhouse construction worksite due to a crane misadventure while the contractor was in the process of erecting the tower crane 3.
+Crane misadventure - "misadventure" means a contact with a high voltage electrical source, a shock load, a loss of a load, a brake failure, a collision or upset, or any other circumstance that may impair the safe operation of the crane or hoist No Orders July 2, 2019 Inspection #6: V A goal of the insp Inspection #6: WorkSafeBC conducted a general inspection at the quality control lab at the Project.
+A goal of the inspection was to verify crystalline silica management as part of the high risk strategy.
+Low Risk Safety Administration Order #1 - WCA 138(B): The contractor failed to post or kept the posted report of the three most recent joint committee meetings.
 A worker produced a set of minutes from January and the committee meets bi-weekly.
 July 4, 2019 Low Risk Safety Administration Order #2 - WCA 138(a): The contractor failed to post and keep posted the names and work locations of the joint committee members.
 Rescinded Safety Documentation Order #3 - OHS 5.14(2): When a supplier safety data sheet obtained under subsection (1) for a hazardous product that is three years old, the contractor failed to obtain from the supplier an up-to-date supplier safety data sheet in respect of any of the hazardous project in the workplace at that time.
 Rescinded Exposure Control Plan Order #4 - OHS 5.57(2): The contractor failed to implement an exposure control plan for 600 basolit sulfur cement to maintain worker exposures to designated substances as low as reasonably achievable below the exposure limit established under section 5.48.